pingswept/me30-website/content/notes/pi-setup.md

 ## Setup for Tufts_Secure

 The LA's can tell you the Nolop_IOT password; we try to avoid publishing passwords on the internet.
+Use the Nano text editor (opened within the Terminal window) to edit the file at **/etc/wpa_supplicant/wpa_supplicant.conf.** Add the text below to that file.

 ### Network settings for Tufts_Secure